unconst/BitTensor/README.md

 Today, Machine Intelligence is driven by incremental improvements on datasets by best-in-class systems owned almost exclusively by the large technological institutions that have access to the needed computing power.
 While the system has worked well to push the boundaries of almost every aspect of Machine Intelligence, we are still very far from achieving the ultimate goal of strong machine intelligence.

 For one thing, work done training the latest best-in-class models is thrown out with every new algorithmic improvement.
 Though there is some use of distillation, there is little transfer of intelligence between new generations of models.
-The size of the largest Neural Network architectures is still many magnitudes smaller than a single human brain, and consumes much more energy.
+The size of the largest Neural Network architectures is still many magnitudes smaller than a single human brain, and consume much more energy.

 Moreover, the ownership and profits of Machine Intelligence are in the hands of a few large corporations who have the computing power and the talent to beat out competitor systems.
 Companies like OpenAI who have claimed the goal of opening access have failed in their mandate, opening up the algorithms but not the intelligence itself.